tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 * **Don’t store bitcoins in a hot wallet.** We recommend the above wallets for secure storage, because wallets used on your phone or computer may be vulnerable to hackers.
 Wallets on your phone or computer are fine for small, day-to-day amounts and spending, but not for large amounts of funds.

 * **Understand how to send and receive bitcoins.** Bitcoin transactions are irreversible.
 If you send bitcoins to the wrong address, you won’t get them back.

+## When is the Right Time to Buy?

+As with any market, nothing is for sure.
+Throughout its history Bitcoin has increased in value at a very fast pace, followed by a slow, steady downfall.
+Use tools like [Bitcoin Wisdom](https://bitcoinwisdom.com/markets/bitstamp/btcusd) or [Cryptowatch](https://cryptowat.ch/bitfinex/btcusd) to analyze charts and understand Bitcoin’s price history.

+## Why does Buying Bitcoin take so long?

+Long wait times are usually a problem with existing payment systems, not with Bitcoin.
+Bitcoin transactions only take about 10 minutes to confirm.
+But, bank transfers in the U.S. can take up to five days to complete.
+This means a merchant can't realease bitcoins to a customer until five days have passed unless they are willing to take on risk.

 ## How to Avoid Scams